uxlfoundation/oneapi-construction-kit/doc/overview/tutorials/creating-new-hal/runing-clik-tests.rst

 As can be seen above, all clik tests are currently failing.
 This is to be expected when the RefSi HAL is still at the skeleton stage.
-Nevertheless, it is useful to run ``ninja check`` periodically while developing the HAL, to confirm that a particular operation has been implemented correctly or that a new change to the source code has not caused any regression.
+Nevertheless, it is useful to run ``ninja clik_tests`` periodically while developing the HAL, to confirm that a particular operation has been implemented correctly or that a new change to the source code has not caused any regression.